 Lee,

-I manage minerals for inherited mineral owners and many of my clients have ND mineral rights.
+I manage minerals for inherited mineral owners and many of my clients have North Dakota mineral rights.
 With that in mind, I suggest you make personal contact with RW Kennedy through MRF.
 RW has been through the mill on this subject and, being very generous with his experiences, may be able to help you with the process.

 With my geologic, engineering and economic expertise and from the actions of the “buyer” in your post, I will guess that you may be involved in an active area with valuable mineral rights.
 Many of we advisors on MRF can give you an idea of the relative value of a specific area.
 I suggest you contact some contributors through personal messages for an opinion as to the potential value per net mineral acre without describing the location in open forum.